 Easy way I found to catch my Shiba after a Fast CAT run is to call them to me & pick them up.
-I work on recall at a very young age, it’s not full proof but every single time I’ve gotten my dogs to come back, regardless if they’ve gotten loose in the woods, the swamp, during our walk, or the backyard.
+I work on recall at a very young age, it’s not foolproof but every single time I’ve gotten my dogs to come back, regardless if they’ve gotten loose in the woods, the swamp, during our walk, or the backyard.

-Shiba Inu are the smallest of the native dog breeds from Japan.
-They were bred to hunt birds, rabbits, and even have even been used on boar through the mountains and brush in Japan.
-Because of their history as hunters most Shiba tend to have a high prey drive.
-This is one reason it’s discouraged to let your Shiba off leash.
-Not only will they take off after a bird, squirrel, cat, or plastic bag without a second thought, but due to their independent and stubborn nature it’s hard to get them to come back to you once they’re in pursuit.
-Many Shiba have been killed during one of these chases, crossing the road in traffic to catch whatever has their attention.
+Shiba Inu are the smallest of the Nihon Ken.
+They were bred to hunt small game in the mountains of Japan.
+Because of their history as hunters most Shiba tend to have some kind of prey drive.
+This is one reason it’s discouraged to let your Shiba off lead.
+It’s not uncommon that a Shiba will take off after a bird, squirrel, cat, or plastic bag without a second thought and their owner will have a hard time recalling them.
+Unfortunately many Shiba have been killed in their pursuit of their prey due to oncoming traffic.

 Shiba are generally a healthy breed.
-Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an eye exam with the results registered with OFA.
-(It’s suggested the eye exam is done annually) The breed may have issues with glaucoma and mild to severe food intolerances.
+Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an eye exam with the results registered with OFA (It’s suggested the eye exam is done annually).
+The breed may have issues with glaucoma and mild to severe food intolerances.
 A good, reputable breeder will be upfront & honest with any issues that their line may potentially have.
 Here’s a list of the minimum health testing a Shiba should receive before being bred : OFA Shiba Inu requirements